-RULE 12.
+RULE 11.
 TICKETS

-- The term ticket means the electronic confirmation generated by the carrier's (a) central reservations system, or confirmation number, baggage check, boarding passes and any document designated by the carrier as a ticket and accompanying notices that incorporate this contract of carriage. - (b) No person shall be entitled to transportation except upon presentation of a valid confirmation number and acceptable government issued photo identification with birth date. - (c) Tickets are not transferable and the carrier is not liable to the owner of the ticket for honouring or refunding such ticket when presented by another person. - (d) Carrier does not accept paper tickets generated by any other air carrier or its agent; - (e) Except in the case of PorterClassic Basic Fare bookings, the flight identified on the ticket may be changed up to one (1) hour prior to scheduled departure time upon payment of the Carrier's ticket change charge plus applicable taxes. charge is payable by ticket holder and is chargeable per one-way travel, per person and per change.
-If the same fare is not available at the time of the requested change, the difference in fares will be applied in addition to the change fee plus applicable taxes. - (f) Except in the case of PorterClassic Basic Fare bookings, cancellations may be made up to (1) hour prior to scheduled departure.
-A cancellation charge is payable by the ticket holder and is chargeable per one-way travel, per person and per change.
-There will be no refund of the fare, however a credit in the amount of the fare (less the applicable ticket change charge plus applicable taxes) will be available to the ticket holder for travel on a future flight up to a period of one (1) year from the date of original ticket issuance.
+- (a) No person shall be entitled to transportation except upon presentation of a valid ticket (electronic confirmation), or a confirmation number. - (b) Tickets are not transferable and the carrier is not liable to the owner of the ticket for honouring or refunding such ticket when presented by another person. - (c) All ticket holders will be required to produce photo identification for verification at the time of check in and at the departure gate. - (d) No tickets will be issued on an open basis.
+All tickets purchased must be for a specific flight on a specific date. - Except in the case of PorterClassic Basic Fare bookings, the flight identified on the ticket may be changed up to one (1) hour prior to scheduled departure time upon payment of the carrier's applicable ticket change charge plus applicable taxes.
+The charge is payable by the ticket holder and is chargeable per one-way travel, per person and per change.
+If the same fare is not available at the time of the requested change, the difference in fares will be applied in addition to the change fee plus applicable taxes. - (e) Except in the case of PorterClassic Basic Fare bookings, cancellations may be made up to one (1) hour prior to scheduled departure upon payment of the carrier's applicable ticket change charge plus applicable taxes.
+The charge is payable by the ticket holder and is chargeable per one-way travel, per person and per change.
+There will be no refund of the fare, however, a credit in the amount of the fare (less applicable change fee plus applicable taxes) will be available to the ticket holder for travel on a future flight up to a period of one (1) year from the date of original ticket issuance (i.e. date of travel must occur before expiry of the credit).
 When redeeming the credit toward a future booking, passenger may apply the credit toward the base fare, airlines surcharges, change fees, and government taxes and fees.
 Credit can be used one time only.
 If the total cost of the transaction to which the credit is applied is less than the value of the credit, the residual value left from its use is forfeited.
 Bookings using credit must be in the name of the owner of the credit.
 Credit may be transferred to another traveler one time only, and the credit's original expiration date shall continue to apply after any such transfer.